Siege of Jerusalem (poem): Genre

+Critical reception

 Some critical receptions of the poem argue that the extreme depictions of violence against the Jews are meant to show the hypocrisy of the Roman army.
 Part of the evidence for this reading is the fact that the Romans, except for Vespasian and Titus, are not described as converting to Christianity in the poem.
 The poem additionally has a flagrant focus on the effects of war.
-When also considering the absence of the question of conversion in connection with the described deterioration of the Jews, critics have argued that the author of ‘’Siege of Jerusalem’’ was not actually writing with antisemitic intentions, but rather using cultural anxieties about the Jewish other when shaping their narrative into a critique of Roman expansionism.
+When also considering the absence of the question of conversion in connection with the described deterioration of the Jews, critics have argued that the author of Siege of Jerusalem was not actually writing with antisemitic intentions, but rather using cultural anxieties about the Jewish other when shaping their narrative into a critique of Roman expansionism.

 Dating the composition of the poem

 Currently, there are nine known surviving manuscripts of Siege of Jerusalem, which are called Manuscript A, Manuscript C, Manuscript D, Manuscript E, Manuscript Ex, Manuscript L, Manuscript P, Manuscript U, and Manuscript V. Manuscripts A, C, Ex, P, and V only contain fragments of the poem, whereas Manuscripts D, E, L, and U contain copies of the entire poem.
 None of these manuscripts is considered to have been created directly by the original poet, but they have helped establish an approximate timeline for when the poem might have been composed.
 Michael Livingston writes, in his introduction to the poem, about dating the poem's composition.
 He writes that through analysis of the age of the oldest manuscript, scholars were able to locate a terminus ad quem, meaning the latest point at which the poem could have been authored, of the late 1390s.